AdobeDocs/analytics-platform.en/help/components/exports/cloud-export-accounts.md

    * [Snowflake](#snowflake)

-### AEP Data Landing Zone
+### AEP Data Landing Zone (Azure)

 >[!IMPORTANT]
 >
+>Consider the following when using AEP Data Landing Zone for your export account:
+>
->When exporting Customer Journey Analytics reports to Adobe Experience Platform Data Landing Zone, make sure that you download the data within 7 days, then delete it from AEP Data Landing Zone.
+> * When exporting Customer Journey Analytics reports to Adobe Experience Platform Data Landing Zone, make sure that you download the data within 7 days, then delete it from AEP Data Landing Zone.
 After 7 days, the data is automatically deleted from AEP Data Landing Zone.
+> * AEP Data Landing Zone uses either Azure or AWS storage.
+If your organization is using a login company configured to use Azure, then AEP Data Landing Zone uses Azure.
+If the login company is configured to use AWS, then AEP Data Landing Zone uses AWS.
+>

 1. Begin creating a cloud export account in either of the following ways: